khaosdoctor/linkedeno/README.md

-  retryAttempts?: number // Number of retry attempts if a request fails (default 3) defaultDelayBetweenRequestsMs?: number // Default delay between retry requests in milliseconds (default 500) noRetries?: boolean // If true, no retries will be attempted (default false) }
+  retryAttempts?: number // Number of retry attempts if a request fails (default 3) defaultDelayBetweenRequestsMs?: number // Default delay between retry requests in milliseconds (default 500) noRetries?: boolean // If true, no retries will be attempted (default false) noValidateCSRF?: boolean // If true, no CSRF validation will be performed (default false) nonceExpirationMs?: number // The time in milliseconds that a nonce will be valid for (default 60000) }
 ```